1-800-275-4279

 Even a minor accident can result in a personal injury claim

-Sometimes injuries occur in a minor car accident, and these injuries may not necessarily be immediately apparent at the scene.
+Sometimes, injuries occur in a minor car accident, and these injuries may not necessarily be immediately apparent at the scene.
 The adrenaline rush after a car accident sometimes masks the pain of an injury.
 Soft tissue injuries often take several days to become evident.
 Head and back injuries are also slow to show symptoms while often being serious.

-You or the other driver could incur substantial medical bills for soft tissue, head, or back injury.
+You or the other driver could incur substantial medical bills for soft tissue, head, or back injuries.
 If you have a high deductible or copay on your health insurance, you could face significant financial difficulties.
 Reporting an accident to your insurance company will help you with these medical expenses.

 The other driver may also experience injury symptoms after they’ve left the scene.
 Even if they agree at the scene not to report the accident, the other driver may change their mind if they later realize they were injured, especially if they also have medical bills.
-If the other driver decides to file an insurance claim, your own insurance provider will find out about the accident from the other driver’s insurance company.
+If the other driver decides to file an insurance claim, your insurance provider will find out about the accident from the other driver’s insurance company.
 The insurance adjuster will be unhappy that you didn’t promptly report the accident, and the insurance company may deny coverage or cancel your insurance policy.

 The cost of repairs in a minor car accident can be high